 Perch-gley Granular Soils - periodic wetness caused by a perched water table

-Melanic Granular Soils - less acid and higher natural fertility than other soil groups.
+Melanic Granular Soils - less acid and higher natural fertility than other soil

 Oxidic Granular Soils - transitional to Oxidic Soils